telos-matter/Labyrinth-client/README.md

 <hr>

 And that's that.
-It was a nice project to work on.
+It was a nice exercise to work on.